ottoblep/tsn-5g-testbench/readme.md

 ### Real Radio

 The 5GS can be setup with a physical radio channel using two Ettus B210 SDRs.
-One PC will run the UE while the other handles gNB and CN.\
+One PC will run a single UE while the other handles gNB and CN.\

 The [installation instructions](#setup) above still apply with some steps being unnecessary.\
 **The UE PC only requires steps [1](#1-install-docker),[2](#2-clone-this-repo-and-pull-submodules),[4](#4-build-customized-oai-images).
 The gNB+CN PC only requires steps [1](#1-install-docker),[2](#2-clone-this-repo-and-pull-submodules),[3](#3-install-free5gc-kernel-module-for-gtp),[5](#5-build-customized-free5gc-images),[6](#6-import-subscriber-database).**